huggingface/optimum-habana/examples/contrastive-image-text/README.md

 ds = datasets.load_dataset("sentence-transformers/coco-captions", split="train")
 ```
 This dataset exposes at least the columns `image` (PIL image) and `caption` (string).
+If you prefer local files, you can also use the built-in Datasets `imagefolder` builder (not a placeholder) to load images/captions from a directory (it typically expects a small CSV/JSON with columns such as `image_path` and `caption`).

 ## CLIP-like models